At Adventure Science Center, science is for everyone.

 Help us continue to offer accessible services and options for our guests with a gift today.

-Our Guest Experience & Accessibility team worked with both TRIAD and a student intern from Belmont University's School of Occupational Therapy to create a collection of resources for people who have developmental disabilities, autism spectrum disorders, or other sensory concerns.
-Additionally, in 2022, the science center staff was trained by leading medical professionals on how to recognize guests with sensory needs and how to handle a sensory overload situation.
+Prior to 2020, our team worked with both TRIAD and a student intern from Belmont University's School of Occupational Therapy to create a collection of resources for people who have developmental disabilities, autism spectrum disorders, or other sensory concerns.
+Additionally, in 2022, science center staff began annual training with Kulture City on how to recognize guests with sensory needs and how to handle a sensory overload situation.

 Follow the links below to download the materials:

 - Social Stories:

 - Trip Planning:

 We have sensory kits available for guests to borrow at no cost on a first-come, first-served basis.
 Included in each kit are items to fidget with and noise-minimizing headphones.
 All you need is a photo ID!
 Visit our friendly Guest Services staff in the lobby to exchange your ID for a bag.